 “Look deep into Nature and then you will understand everything better.”

 Why do patients who have undergone surgery recover more quickly if their room has a view of a garden?
 Why does taking a walk in a forest improve health?
 Why is it that merely watching nature documentaries leads to measurable increase in happiness?
 Why do people who live in greener parts of the city have a more positive outlook on life and higher life satisfaction?

-That said, while everyone benefits from Sharing Nature training, some will gain more because they may be in a position to spread these experiences.
+That said, while everyone benefits from Sharing Nature Experience, some will gain more because they may be in a position to spread the experience.
 These are educators, parents, and leaders.
 Then there are are other groups who can benefit personally as well as professionally.
 From health care and wellness industry – doctors, surgeons, those working in different healing modalities, yoga teachers.
 From eco-tourism and hospitality sectors – resort owners and professionals.
-Those engaged in environment and forestry areas may benefit from a new way of looking at nature – a right brain, emotionally dominant view.
+Those engaged in environment and forestry areas may benefit from a new way of looking at Nature – a right brain, emotionally dominant view.
 Nature enthusiasts and outdoor activity professionals will gain as well.
 Those seeking truth and spiritual upliftment may wish to awaken their awe for the creations of the supreme.

 “If I didn’t know what wind was, I might believe it was the hand of God running fingers through my hair.”

 — Roc Morin, journalist and author of “&”

 There is now overwhelming research to show that spending time in Nature brings physiological and psychological benefits.
 A recent meta-study involving more than 290 million people, compared 140 past studies to state that spending time in Nature reduces the risk of diabetes, cardiovascular disease, premature death, and preterm birth while also reducing blood pressure, heart rate and stress and increasing sleep duration.